 At the top users can find the main controls and indicators; volume down, up, a status LED, play/pause and power in that order.
 The buttons are very clicky, it`s also easily tell them apart from each other and the surrounding fabric through their defined shape and grippy texture.
 Generally the white coating will flake or wear off over time, but the a320 hasn`t shown any such signs of wear over my month and a half of testing.
 The status LED changes between green and blue to denote connection over a wired or Bluetooth connection respectively.
 The play/pause controls work perfectly over Bluetooth, but as expected, did not when connected via aux.
 Like most speakers, volume controls function in isolation of the source, adding 25 steps over those of the connected device.
 Holding the volume buttons also skips tracks, again only when connected over Bluetooth.
 These commands function on all platforms that I tested, windows 10, Android and IOS.

 The power button, however, is a little more temperamental than these other features, I couldn`t quite decipher how the speaker functions even after reading through the manual.
 Holding the power button for 3 seconds powers on the speaker and the status LED flashes to denote power but there`s a few seconds lag before the speaker play the respective audio cue, making the power/pairing process a little awkward.
 Holding for 5 seconds when off puts the device in pairing mode and the LED rapidly flashes green.
-Otherwise , he speaker pairs to the last device, efficient for single device usage but adds an extra step for those using multiple sources such as myself.
+Otherwise , the speaker pairs to the last device, efficient for single device usage but adds an extra step for those using multiple sources such as myself.
 Once paired, range was very good, stretching just past 2 double brick rooms before becoming intermittent, matching the Edifier Rave and well exceeding the Envaya Mini and a106.
 I experienced no cutouts or stuttering during general usage either.

-Perhaps my biggest gripe with the functionality of the speaker is that you can`t have the a320 permanently connected over aux as it won`t auto power off and will run out of power over night.
+Perhaps my biggest gripe with the functionality of the speaker is that you can`t have the a320 permanently connected over aux as it won`t auto power off and will run out of power overnight.
 If you power off the speaker manually, it still won`t recognize whether an aux cable is plugged in unless you unplug and plug it back in.
 This is inconvenient since I often use the speaker with a radio, I have to plug/unplug the speaker to re-connect.
 Since the a320 is a home speaker, I would think that a lot of users would use a wired connection for their TV or monitor and as such, they would definitely appreciate auto-off here and the ability to recognize an aux cable when powered off.

 So the a320 really impresses with its design and build.
 The bamboo is well machined with enough visual accent to balance class and style.
 The fabric frame is well integrated and relatively hard wearing.
 It`s great that the speaker can be charged through a conventional micro-b port and the top mounted buttons are well implement.
 While hardly ineffective, Archeer still needs to make small tweaks to their connection/power system to simplify the user experience.
 The speaker should enter pairing mode as soon as it`s powered on and should detect whether it is connected over aux whether on or off.
 Regardless, the a320 provides a nice home centred alternative to rugged portable speakers with a more refined, sculpted look whilst retaining an approachable price point.

 Archeer really sculpt the sound of their speakers to their intended application.
-Such specific tuning is not wrong, but all too often do large trade offs occur with a sound that deviates too far from neutral.
+Such specific tuning is not wrong, but all too often do large trade-offs occur with a sound that deviates too far from neutral.
 In that sense, it`s great that the tuning of the a320 possess plenty of versatility, not only tuned appropriately for home listening but also for outdoor and party use too.

-It`s a hyper excited, super engaging sound far from neutral but not overzealous.
+It`s a hyper-excited, super engaging sound far from neutral but not overzealous.
 There`s still not too much sub-bass, roughly similar levels to the Bose Soundlink mini but there is a large mid-bass hump that can encroach upon boomy with certain tracks.
-That being said, in medium sized rooms and larger, the bass is certainly less boomy and much more neutral.
+That being said, in medium-sized rooms and larger, the bass is certainly less boomy and much more neutral.
 Upper bass has a dip, its just south of neutral leaving the midrange clean and clear if pushed behind the bass and treble.
 Lower mids have decent presence but varying body (more in the mid section) with upper mids being more recessed.
 The upper midrange blends quite smoothly into the sparkly treble response that retains enough body to avoid sounding harsh or overly splashy.

 It`s not neutral, far from it, but the a320 possesses a very fun sound that will impress the majority of listeners.
 For portable applications or usage in larger areas, the a320`s powerful sound delivers an engaging listening experience perfect for pop, movies and games but vocals are often too recessed for regular TV and online videos.
 I can mostly liken the sound to a karaoke speaker system, the sound is driven by mid-bass beat and shimmering highs with the midrange less pronounced, caught somewhere in between.